newtonsspawn/project_capstone/Technical_Report.md

 2. **Different Transformations** - There are many more ways to transform sounds and conduct signal processing.
 We could apply different techniques here and even combine different types to see if they perform better in our models.

+3. **Background Noise Reducer** - Because the model has a hard time separating the sounds from the background noise in the noisy samples, developing a method to subtract the background noise from each file would serve to help isolate the target sounds better.